 The monument for Eggert Ólafsson and Ingibjörg Guðmundsdóttir

-The monument at Ingjaldshóll is erected in a clever manner, one of the rocks depicts Eggert Ólafsson, and the other one depicts his wife, Ingibjörg Guðmundsdóttir.
+The monument at Ingjaldshóll is cleverly erected; one rock depicts Eggert Ólafsson, and the other represents his wife, Ingibjörg Guðmundsdóttir.
 The rocks weigh 9 tonnes and are 2 meters tall.
-It was originally one big rock.
+It was initially one big rock.

-If you stand behind the monument and you look through these 2 stones from the south side you have a view of the Breiðafjörður bay and Skor at Rauðasandur, the popular off-the-beaten-path Red Sands on the south side of the Westfjords of Iceland.
-If you look at it from the north side you have a view of Snæfellsjökull glacier.
+If you stand behind the monument and look through these 2 stones from the south side, you have a view of Breiðafjörður Bay and Skor at Rauðasandur, the popular off-the-beaten-path Red Sands on the south side of the Westfjords of Iceland.
+If you look at it from the north, you have a view of the Snæfellsjökull glacier.

 The monument of Ingibjörg Guðmundsdóttir

-This is the reason for their monument being erected here at Ingjaldshóll, as both of them had ties to and grew up at this historic place.
+This is why their monument was erected here at Ingjaldshóll, as both of them had ties to and grew up on this historical place.

 Ísland ögrum skorið...